-At the iconic Iwo Jima Memorial pay tribute to fallen U.S. Marines and learn a thing or two about the history and cultural effects of the war, as well as more about the soldiers involved and the legacies they left behind.
+At the iconic Iwo Jima Memorial pays tribute to fallen U.S. Marines and learn a thing or two about the history and cultural effects of the war, as well as more about the soldiers involved and the legacies they left behind.

 Visit the sobering Pentagon memorial dedicated to the 184 Pentagon 2001 attack victims, an amazing American tribute to the fallen to see while in D.C.

 See the presidential digs up close.
-Their trained guides will point out all the top features and most interesting information.
+Their trained guides will point out all the top features and the most interesting information.
 Be aware, though, that they will shut down and close all tours at a moment's notice if the president's plans change.

 Visit the world’s tallest stone monument, an obelisk within the National Mall that honors George Washington, a great photo and learning opportunity!
 Fun fact: this monument is 555 feet tall and the tallest structure in D.C.!

 Pay tribute to the fallen Vietnam War veterans honored here within the two-acre national memorial.
 You’ll find a wall featuring over 58,000 names of dead and missing soldiers!
 This is the perfect impromptu history lesson!